 Annual revenue predictions do not take into account seasonality or your company’s growth rate.
 Here are a few risks to using run rate revenue:

 - Investors may not take these calculations seriously: Most investors do not view run rates as accurate revenue predictions.
 If you have a start-up and you’re seeking financing, your run rate revenue won’t reflect the business growth you may expect to see as you ramp up your marketing and advertising efforts.
 You could be selling yourself short.

 On the other hand, if you came out strong, but the sales curve flattened or you experienced high churn, you risk disappointing investors with high expectations that you can’t deliver.

-- Using run rates to budget can lead to overspending – An optimistic run rate can lead to overspending.
+- Using run rates to budget can lead to overspending: An overly optimistic run rate can lead to overspending.
 This can create cash flow problems.

 How to Automate Your Run Rate Revenue Calculations

 Applying run rate revenue strategies is easier when you leverage technology to simplify your calculations.
 The outdated way to do this is by using spreadsheets.
 While you can use spreadsheets to tally up run revenue calculations, this method has several major drawbacks.